With REVEN v2, you can build RE projects where analyzed scenarios are recorded from Virtual Machines(VMs), either VirtualBox or QEMU.

 - Disabling any unwanted background service.

-See the Linux OSSI page on how to disable these options.
+See the Linux OSSI page on how to enable the feature.